 - Check out the list of event ideas

-- Or find a planned event you like and attend!
+- Or find a planned event and attend

-- Spread the word about ocean conservation by “Wearing Blue and Telling Two.”
+- Spread the word about ocean conservation: “Wear Blue and Tell Two“

-- Sign up to join the World Oceans Day mailing list!
+- Sign up to get the latest World Oceans Day updates

 Why Should I Celebrate World Oceans Day?